ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 #### Entry

-Your custom features could write into the activity log.
+Your custom features can write into the activity log.

 First, inject `Ibexa\Contracts\ActivityLog\ActivityLogServiceInterface` into your PHP class having to log an activity (such as a custom event subscriber, event listener, service, or controller).